Stelter: Fox News is more anti-Democrat than pro-Trump - KION546

 “Biden can talk about politics not needing to be a raging fire,” said Stelter.
 “But it is.
 It was yesterday, it is today and will be tomorrow on these shows that millions of people watch.”

-That’s not about to change, said Stuart Stevens, former top strategist for Mitt Romney and current senior advisor to the Lincoln Project on “Relaible Sources.”
+That’s not about to change, said Stuart Stevens, former top strategist for Mitt Romney and current senior advisor to the Lincoln Project on “Reliable Sources.”

 “Fox exists as an organ of the Republican Party,” Stevens said.
 Now it’s up to the “responsible people in the Republican Party” to speak the truth, he said.